Funding Report

 Many founders start with a simple assumption: idea, prototype, pitch deck, funding.
 It sounds logical, but that is not how most funding decisions are made.

 The market is not designed to reward optimism.
-It is designed to screen, compare, filter and reject.
-What gets funded is usually not the most passionate story, but the project that best matches the exact decision logic of a funder, investor or programme.
+It is designed to screen, compare, filter, and reject.
+What gets funded is usually not the most passionate story, but the project that best matches the exact decision logic of a funder, investor, or programme.

 That is why the real question is not whether an idea sounds good.
 The real question is whether it fits one of the things funders actually back: proven research excellence, a credible commercial route, strategic relevance to a programme, or the possibility of very large returns.